-So, we slid in the water and were greeted with 3 feet of visibility.
+So, we slid in the water and were greeted with three feet of visibility.
 I let my hands dangle down in front of me and could just make out my fingertips.
 This was helpful because without them as a reference there was nothing for my eyes to focus on.

 The other disorienting thing is the sound.
 All you can hear is the manatee chewing on weeds.
 Sound travels so fast under water that you can’t really tell how close they are (it honestly sounds like they are in your skull) and you’re almost blind.

 And then it happens.
 You see some motion.
-It usually ends up being a scar on the animal, and by the time you see it it's practically on top of you.
+It usually ends up being a scar on the animal, and by the time you see it it’s practically on top of you.
 And though you might intellectually know they are big, the magnification underwater makes them look like a mini van.
-They look like a thirteen foot, fifteen hundred pound swimming mini van.
+They look like a 13 foot, 1500 pound swimming mini van.
 The whole group had numerous close encounters with the animals, often turning around to find them looking at us only a few feet away.

 On one occasion I found myself in the middle of a spat between two of them, and as one took off at high speed to avoid the other, I was lifted out of the water as he passed under me.
 It was an awesome experience.